 Like the other pool areas, a laundromat and restrooms are available.

-We see a similar shower and changing area with toiletries in the restroom.
+We see a similar shower and changing area with toiletries near the pool bathrooms.

 Lastly, The Lion King section of the resort doesn’t have a pool.
 However, it does have a children’s play area.
 This playground is between the main lobby and The Little Mermaid section of the resort.